amemoia/EmoteListBot/README.md

 - Run `bot.py` using `run.bat` or any other method
 - When the bot asks, paste your bot token into the window and hit enter
 - Invite the bot to your server
-- Enter the channel you want the bot list to be in and use the `em!run` command (manage messages permission required)
+- Enter the channel you want the emote list to be in and use the `em!run` command (manage messages permission required)

 ## Preview
 ![](preview.png)